vipra-uwf/VIPRA/docs/pages/behaviors/VIPRA_behaviors.md

   Response: set target velocity {0}
   Target: nearest pedestrian
 ```
-This results in the pedestrian stopping the nearest pedestrian around them
+This results in the pedestrian stopping the nearest pedestrian around them.

 ---

-## A.6.1 Available Targets
+### Available Targets

+There is currently only one type of action `Target`, the "nearest" `Target`.
+This `Target` describes proximity to a pedestrian as part of an `Action`.

 ---

-## A.6.1.1 Nearest of Type
+#### Nearest

 Selects the nearest of a given type to be the target

 ```
-nearest *type list*   // selects the nearest pedestrian with any of the listed types
+nearest <type_list>   // selects the nearest pedestrian with any of the listed types

 // or